microsoft/aed-content-nasa-su20/PythonBasicsModule/3-Arithmetic.md

 >25.0

-Furthermore, just like on calculators, the order of operations are in play and you can use parenthesis to combat this.
+Furthermore, just like on calculators, the order of operations are in play when coding with Python.
+You can use parenthesis to combat this.
-Try copying the code below into a Jupyter notebook cell and running it.
+Try copying the code below into a Jupyter Notebook cell and running it.
 Notice how you get two different numbers.

 ```python
 2 + 5 * 3